MatchuPitchu/react-summary/01_React Concepts.md

   ```

 - semantically from "clean HTML structure" perspective, having this nested modal isn't ideal.
 It's an overlay to the entire page after all (that's similar for side-drawers, other dialogs etc.)
-- portals good way to render component (-> like a modal) somewhere else, not so deeply nested, but on another place in real DOM
+- a `portal` renders component somewhere else, not so deeply nested, but on another place in real DOM

   - add div element(s) to index.html to hook into them later